Jessi-777/Jessi-777/README.md

 - Learning is an infinite journey.
 I'm a student of the universe who loves to study, putting in my time, while taking self accountability serious with a     healthy balance staying focused.

+- Being a valuable asset to a company is just as important as valuing opportunities that contribute to my growth.
+Win, Win.

 # Projects